flet and labelslambda-bindBind combines let, destructuring-bind and multiple-value-bind and a whole lot more into a single form. It has two goals:

 a b c)

-(setf trout (make-minimal-trout :a 2 :b 3 :c 'yes))
+(setf trout (make-minimal-trout :a 2 :b 3 :c 'yes)) We can bind these fields using:

 (bind (((:structure minimal-trout- (my-name a) b c)